Residential Eviction Protections for Non-Payment of Rent

 If I can’t be evicted, do I still owe rent?
 Can landlords sue tenants for unpaid rent?

 Yes, neither Santa Monica’s eviction moratorium nor state law cancels rent.
 While state and local law protects you from eviction for nonpayment of rent during the covered period, the unpaid rents are still owed to the landlord as a form of consumer debt, and your landlord can sue you to recover and collect some unpaid rents in small claims courts or other civil courts beginning November 1, 2021.
 State law also now requires anyone who sues a tenant to recover unpaid COVID-19 rental debt to include documentation showing that the plaintiff has made a good-faith effort to find out whether governmental rental assistance is available to the tenant; seek governmental rental assistance for the tenant; or cooperate with the tenant’s efforts to obtain rental assistance from any governmental entity or other third-party.

 landlords charge late fees on deferred rent?

-No. Both state law and local eviction moratoriums prevent landlords from charging late fees on deferred rent.
+No. Both state law and local eviction moratoriums prevent landlords from charging late fees on rent due from March 1, 2020 through September 30, 2021.

 What if the landlord tries to evict for another reason in retaliation for not paying rent, or locks a tenant out?